ytoren/simscaleR/README.md

 Large scale similarity calculations with support for:
 * Thresholds & sparse representations of the similarity matrix (based on the `Matrix` package)
 * Parallel calculations, locally or using a standard R cluster object (from `parallel` package).
 We also include helper functions to decide how to split the calculations efficiently
 * "Injection" of domain knowledge, in the form of external information on groups of nodes that belong to the same higher-level entity.
-See details & examples below.
+The package provides efficient tools for quotient graph calculations.

 ## Background